 - Enjoy reading books regarding: 1) other people’s experiences in an exploitive, abusive group and education on such groups or 2) about nothing that has to do with abusive groups, just topics you want to explore for a change like gardening, poetry, history, or whatever would help you feel like a valuable living human.

-- Schedule additional counseling/consultation with someone knowledgeable about survivors from exploitive, deceptive groups and their particular issues if you need continued help in sorting out any emotional trauma, or if you run into some obstacles.
+- Schedule additional counseling/consultation with someone knowledgeable about survivors from abusive, controlling groups and their particular issues if you need continued help in sorting out any emotional trauma, or if you run into some obstacles.
 Like surgery is to the body, healing takes time afterwards.
 Just don’t panic.
 You have not lost all that you once gained.
 Recovery takes time!